 To satisfy client requirements, Southern Scientific Services has developed a rapid technique for analysis of the detergent/dispersant dioctyl sodium sulphosuccinate in wastewater.

-Di-octyl sodium sulphosuccinate (DOSS) is an ingredient in detergents and dispersant with trade names Manoxol-OT and Corexit.
-It is an all-purpose wetting agent used in drugs, cosmetics and food industries.
+Dioctyl sodium sulphosuccinate (DOSS) is an ingredient in detergents and dispersants with trade names Manoxol-OT and Corexit.
+It is water-soluble and an all-purpose wetting agent used in the drugs, cosmetics and food industries.
 It can be used as a laxative.

 If you’re using DOSS and are concerned about its presence in your wastewater, contact [email protected].